sheMnapion/Graph-Based-Image-Segmentation/README.md

 To run the code, you need to make sure you have a python2.x environment as well as support for cv2, numpy and matplotlib <br>
 At terminal, input "python graphBasedSegmentation.py" to run.
 # Some Results
-This picture borrows from other's repository.
+This image (*frame-000000.color.jpg* of [copyroom data](http://graphics.stanford.edu/projects/bundlefusion/data/copyroom/copyroom.zip) is from [BundleFusion dataset](http://graphics.stanford.edu/projects/bundlefusion/))(named 'othavScene.jpg' here):
 ## Original picture:
 ![Original picture](https://github.com/sheMnapion/Graph-Based-Image-Segmentation/blob/master/testPictures/othavScene.jpg)
 ## Segmentation Result: (grayscale)